 Drain fixtures to protect plumbing from freeze damage

-After shutting the water supply, you want to drain the water from your pipes, hoses and fixtures.
-The reason is to protect your plumbing from damage by frozen water.
-If the water inside a pipe freezes, it exerts enough pressure to burst the pipe.
+After you’ve shut off your water supply, you must drain water out of your pipes, hoses and fixtures.
+The idea is to prevent your plumbing from being destroyed by freezing water.
+Water in a pipe, when frozen, has enough pressure to burst the pipe.

 Do not leave hoses connected to outdoor faucets.
-Remove the hose and drain it before putting it in storage.
-Open all outdoor faucets until all the water inside them has drained out.
+Remove the hose and drain it and then store it.
+Open all outdoor faucets until all water has drained from them.

 Drain indoor plumbing fixtures

-Open all faucets in your home to drain them.
-Also, flush your toilet before you leave the house.
-Frozen water inside the toilet tank can damage it very quickly.
+Open all of the faucets in your home to drain them.
+Also, flush your toilet before you leave your home.
+Frozen water in the toilet tank will very easily damage it.

 Turn off your water heater

-Depending on the type of water heater, you may want to leave it on or turn it off.
+Depending on the type of water heater you own, you will either need to leave it on or turn if off.

 Electric water heaters

-For electric water heaters, the best option is to turn it off.
-If you do this, remember to turn off the cold and hot water supply.
-When you return from your vacation, do not forget to open the water supply before turning the water heater back on.
+With an electric water heater, the best option is to turn it off.
+If you do, remember to turn off the cold and hot water supply.
+When you return from your vacation, remember to open the water supply before you turn the water heater back on.

 Gas water heaters

-Most gas water heaters have a vacation mode that you can use instead of turning the water heater off.
-However, if you are concerned about gas leaks while away from your home, turn the water heater off.
+Most gas water heaters have a vacation mode that you can activate instead of turning off the water heater.
+However, if you are concerned about gas leaks while you are away from home, turn the water heater off.

-The best option will depend on what the water heater manufacturer says.
-Consult the user manual to know what to do about your water heater when going on vacation.
-If you need help with making the right decision or turning the water heater off, please talk to a local plumber.
+The most suitable option will be what the water heater’s manufacturer says.
+Check the user manual for what you should do with your water heater when going on holiday.
+If you need help to make the right decision or turn off the water heater, please contact a local plumber.

 Finally, before going away on vacation, inspect your plumbing generally.
 That’s because small issues can become massive problems before you return.
 Talk to a competent residential plumber in your area and have them do a thorough inspection of the system.